Skip to content

 DNS without DNSSEC is unauthenticated.
 A cache poisoning attack can substitute a fake public key, stand up a fake node, and sign valid-looking contracts that route to the attacker’s destination.
 The Ed25519 signature on the routing contract protects against tampering after discovery.
 DNSSEC protects discovery itself.

 DNSSEC is strongly recommended for any domain running a Directory node.
-See the DNS Records page for setup instructions.
+See DNS Records.

 TLS